Inner Child Cards Reviews

 The traditional Empress has become Mother Goose.
 We see a crone, wearing an orange pointed hat and carrying a basket, seated upon a goose that appears to be flying.
 She is the personification of the earth mother, offering the abundance of life to all souls.
-You are advised to open yourself to the new
+You are advised to open yourself to the new potential within you.

 The traditional Queen of Pentacles becomes the Guide of Earth Crystals.
 The card depicts the character of Saint Nicholas - red suit, white trim, long white beard, reindeer, Christmas tree and bag of gifts!
 The Guide of Crystals is said to represent the Lord of Earth - there is even a rabbit bounding through the snow representing fertility!
 When this card shows in a reading, you have been blessed in many ways.
 You are advised to explore this well of abundance and kindness that is there for you to draw on.
 (Interesting note - the Guide is presented as a male figure, the Guardian as a female figure in all of the suits.)

 The 8 of Swords has become the 8 of the Swords of Truth.
 The card depicts eight children walking through a cave, one after the other, holding up lighted candles.
 When this card comes into a reading, it is viewed as the beginning of a sacred journey, a cleaning of the house of your psyche.